microsoft/LightGBM/docs/Python-Intro.rst

 The model will train until the validation score stops improving.
 Validation score needs to improve at least every ``early_stopping_rounds`` to continue training.

-If early stopping occurs, the model will have an additional field: ``bst.best_iteration``.
 Note that ``train()`` will return a model from the best iteration.

 This works with both metrics to minimize (L2, log loss, etc.) and to maximize (NDCG, AUC, etc.).